 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 Significant losses are covered by commercial insurance for all major programs.
-For insured programs, there were no significant reductions in insurance coverages of the 2018/2019 year.
+For insured programs, there were no significant reductions in insurance coverages of the 2019/2020 year.
 Settlement amounts have not exceeded insurance coverage for the current year or the 3 prior years.
-The District has no unfunded liability.